SerjioFernandes/freightpro-fmcsa-api/SETUP_GUIDE.md

-# 🚀 FreightPro Complete Setup Guide
+# 🚀 CargoLume Complete Setup Guide

 ## 📋 **What You Need to Do**